Sign up to Volunteer at https://diamondbmx.volunteerlocal.com/

 HOW ARE CREDITS TRACKED?

-Credits will be tracked by a Diamond BMX board member, you are responsible to sign up when volunteering, if you do not sign up you will not get credit.
+Credits will be tracked by a Diamond BMX board member but you are responsible to register then sign in once at the track when volunteering/fundraising, if you do not sign in, you will not get credit.
 No exceptions.

 CAN OTHER FAMILY MEMBERS OR FRIENDS VOLUNTEER ON MY FAMILIES BEHALF?